-When school starts in the fall, each freshman is given a copy of the FFA Student Handbook and Official FFA Manual.
-These books provide a complete description of the FFA and its activities.
+When school starts in the fall, each freshman will be given access to the FFA Student Handbook and Official FFA Manual online through the National FFA Organization website.
+These references provide a complete description of the FFA and its activities.
 They are to utilize these references throughout their time in the program.